 Contemporary Notables of the name McNatt (post 1700) +

 - Tricia McNatt, American actress, known for Adult Entertainment (2011), Gut-to-Go (2010) and A Different Corner (2010)

 - Don McNatt, American actor, known for his role as Billy Bob in the Beverly Hillbillies (1993)

 - Adam McNatt, American Young Artist Award winning child actor, known for his role as a Lost Boy in Hook (1991)

 - James Carlos "Jimmy" McNatt (1918-2000), All-American basketball player, inducted into the Helms Athletic Foundation's Basketball Hall of Fame in 1960

-- Pete B. McNatt, American Democrat politician, Postmaster at Arlington, Texas, 1913-22
+- Pete B. McNatt, American Democratic Party politician, Postmaster at Arlington, Texas, 1913-22

-- E. J. McNatt, American Democrat politician, Chair of Lawrence County Democratic Party, 1921; Delegate to Democratic National Convention from Missouri, 1940
+- E. J. McNatt, American Democratic Party politician, Chair of Lawrence County Democratic Party, 1921; Delegate to Democratic National Convention from Missouri, 1940

 - E. B. McNatt, American politician, Mayor of Aurora, Missouri, 1973